-In 2021, there was a significant global uplift in cyber attacks.
-This is likely to increase in 2022, especially given the ongoing crisis in Ukraine.
-Athora needs to continue to focus on perimeter protection (traditional defence) and increasingly focus on readiness/recovery (new defence).
+In 2022, we continued to see a significant global uplift in cyber attacks.
+Athora needs to continue to focus on perimeter protection ensuring the hybrid working structures are incorporated in this.
+We will also continue to improve the testing of our operational resiliency capabilities should an incident occur.
 It is expected that an increased number of attacks (failed and successful) will occur globally.
-It is worth noting that in the future, payments to unblock ransomware may become illegal.
 Currently, 60% of ransoms paid do not result in data being recovered fully, therefore having a robust business continuity recovery capability will be key.